XeroAPI/Xero-Java/README.md

 ### Add Xero-Java Dependency

-For those using maven, add the dependency and repository to your pom.xml
+Add the dependency to your pom.xml.
+Gradle, sbt and other build tools can be found on [maven central](https://search.maven.org/artifact/com.github.xeroapi/xero-java/2.1.0/jar).

     <dependency>
       <groupId>com.github.xeroapi</groupId>